 Throwing shade at Prettier

-Their reason for using Prettier is a perfectly valid one: they would rather delegate the chore of code formatting to an electronic butler.
+That is a perfectly valid reason for using Prettier: wanting to delegate the chore of code formatting to an electronic butler.
 But the rise to fame of Prettier can be attributed to reasons which are not as valid.